Agamiru/chidi-did-it/README.md

 # chidi-did-it

-A simple portfolio app that shows the technologies used to build the app and Repositories from my github page.
+A simple mobile portfolio app that shows the technologies used to build the app and Repositories from my github page.